 - R0-Refuse: This means refusing products that are not sustainable or necessary.
 For example, we can say no to single-use plastic bags, straws, or bottles. - R1-Rethink: This means rethinking our current system and looking for ways to make it more sustainable.
 For example, we can design products to be reusable, repairable, and recyclable. - R2-Reduce: This means reducing the number of resources we use.
-For example, we can use energy-efficient appliances, take shorter showers, or turn off lights when we're not using them. - R4-Repair: This means fixing products that are broken instead of throwing them away.
+For example, we can use energy-efficient appliances, take shorter showers, or turn off lights when we're not using them. - R3-Reuse: This means finding new uses for products and materials that would otherwise be thrown away.
+For example, we can donate clothes, books, or furniture, or use old jars as containers. - R4-Repair: This means fixing products that are broken instead of throwing them away.
 For example, we can mend clothes, fix bikes, or replace parts in appliances. - R5-Refurbish: This means restoring products to their original condition or upgrading them to extend their lifespan.
-For example, we can refurbish phones, computers, or cars. - R7-Repurpose: This means using discarded product in a new product with the same function. - R8-Recycle: This means turning waste into new products or materials.
+For example, we can refurbish phones, computers, or cars. - R6-Remanufacture: This means using old products and materials to create new ones.
+For example, we can use recycled plastic to make new products or use old car parts to build new cars. - R7-Repurpose: This means using discarded product in a new product with the same function. - R8-Recycle: This means turning waste into new products or materials.
 For example, we can recycle paper, glass, or metal, and turn them into new products. - R9-Recover: This means recovering energy or resources from waste that cannot be recycled or reused.
 For example, we can use biogas from organic waste or extract metals from electronic waste.